davedelong/time/Implementation.md

 ### Terms

-- "Calendar-relative" will mean a value that has a timezone, a calendar, and a locale.
-Hereafter abreviated as "TCL" (Timezone-Calendar-Locale) for terseness.
+- "Calendar-relative": a value that has a timezone, a calendar, and a locale.
+- "TCL": abbreviation for "timezone/calendar/locale"

 ### Must-haves